PuyaCompE/Portfolio/README.md

 # Welcome to My GitHub Portfolio 👋
-## About Me
-[Projects, Research, and Experience gained through my academic and work journey.]
+This is my personal profolio where I share my projects, research, and experience gained through my academic and work journey.

 ---